trno3/phones/README.md

 # The phones gallery

-###About the project
+### About the project

 This a simple example of showing a list of phones.
 Also, you can edit, create and delete them.

-This has been created using Angular and NodeJS
+This has been created using Angular for the frontend and NodeJS for the bakend, using Express for the server and the REST api.

 ### Features